douglasgreyling/light-service/README.md

 Because organizers generally run through complex business logic, and every action has the potential to cause a failure, testing an organizer is functionally equivalent to an integration test.

-For more complex examples, take a look at the examples folder.

 ## Simplifying our first tax example:

 Let's clean up the controller we started with by using LightService.